11425 Fairoak Dr

 “Stop ... stop ... stop!”
 Brigid pleaded, backing away from the mob.
 Her misshaped foot stepped on a stone, not a really big one, but big enough for her to lose her balance and fall into the dusty dirty street.
 “I’ve done nothing wrong!” she cried out.

 The comments and taunts suddenly stopped.
-All fell silent as Brigid’s father pushed his way through the crowd and stood protectively above the defenseless child on the ground.
+All the town’s folk fell silent as Brigid’s father pushed his way through the crowd and stood protectively above the defenseless child on the ground.

 His stern look caused the villagers to move away whispering among themselves.